nasa/fprime/docs/getting-started.md

 to automatically generate the needed code to process commands, and emit events and telemetry.
 This allows the developer to concentrate on the specific code for the component.

 First we will create a command dictionary.
 The purpose of our command is to report the lock status of the GPS unit.
 This command will trigger an event which will report if the GPS is locked or not.
-Command.xml should look like the following:
+Commands.xml should look like the following:

 ```
 <?xml version="1.0" encoding="UTF-8"?>